Your company’s website is often the first place prospective customers visit to learn about your company.

 The goal of your business website is to showcase how trustworthy your business is and your professional expertise to assure customers and prospects that you’re the real deal.

-We’ve broken down the four major areas of website credibility and have identified 16 important factors that help your small business increase customers and profits.
+We’ve broken down the four major website credibility areas and have identified 16 important factors that help your small business increase customers and profits.

-Now, before we look at the factors, let’s talk about pricing for a moment.
-Because most of these important factors will require a redesign.
+Before we look at the factors, let’s talk about pricing for a moment because most of these important factors will require a redesign.
 Some business owners worry that the cost of a professional website design can be prohibitively high.

-It’s true that many design companies and agencies charge thousands of dollars for their services.
+Many design companies and agencies indeed charge thousands of dollars for their services.
 But this isn’t universally true (crowdspring’s high-quality web design projects start at just $899, including all fees).

 Let’s look at these factors in detail.